 This may seem elementary, but the major event in course design is to physically walk the thing.

-Race course design is just as much a physical job as it is mental.
+Racecourse design is just as much a physical job as it is a mental one.

 And that means getting out into the wild and seeing things with your own two eyes.

 Miles of walking is kind of tough if you’re out of shape, but the insight you will gain from this activity will serve you well when you go to build your final course.